noahgift/cloud-data-analysis-at-scale/projects.md

 *   30 second to one minute Demo video showing how it works.
 This demo video should be submitted into group discussion for the week it is due.
 This will allow other students to learn from each other and exchange ideas.

 ### [Project 1](#project-1)
-### Continuous Delivery of Flask Application on GCP
+### Cloud Continuous Delivery of Microservice (MLOps or Data Engineering Focused)

-*   Create a Google App Engine application using GCP Cloud Shell environment
+*   Create a Microservice in Flask or Fast API
 *   Push source code to Github
-*   Configure Cloud Build to Deploy Changes on build
+*   Configure Build System to Deploy changes
+*   Use IaC (Infrastructure as Code) to deploy code
+*   Use either AWS, Azure, GCP (recommended services include Google App Engine, AWS App Runner or Azure App Services)
+*   Containerization is optional, but recommended

 Reference Video(s):